Just like in the music development, we used the architecture of the ‘live-gig’ as a springboard for a scenographic development.

 It also meant we could utilise the space to our advantage and adapt the predesigned scenography to what was already in the space.
 Firstly, as sociability and serving drinks were a crucial part of our dramaturgy we had initially planned to build a palette bar to fit in with our punk/junkyard aesthetic.

 The space at CPT was much smaller than we had expected, and due to a very limited get-in time, they decided to change the whole scenic design.
-Looking very carefully at all the details in the space, Manda discovered at
+Looking very carefully at all the details in the space, Manda discovered at a dressing room with a viewing platform blocked by shutters which was the perfect bar!

 It freed up more space in the actual theatre space and added another level of physical comedy.